axiosvisuals/batch-datawrapper-generator/README.md

 `degit` is a package that makes copies of a git repository's most recent commit.
 This allows for generating the scaffolding from this template directly from the command line.

-Since this is a private repository, you'll need to set up SSH keys with your Github account.
+If this is a private repository, you'll need to set up SSH keys with your Github account.
 More information on how to do that [here](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).

 To install degit: `npm install -g degit`